CiaraG98/MoodLoggerBackend/README.md

 # Mood Logger Backend
-Firebase cloud functions and webhooks.
+Deployed Firebase cloud functions and webhooks for the Google Actions Mood Logger.
+All code can be viewed in ``functions/index.js``